canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 You've doubtless heard of cookies, but did you know that there are numerous other ways that a web site can store data in your browser?
 This tab lets you explore all the data that a site is storing through a single interface.
 Be careful with this tab, as deleting or editing data in here could easily lead to problems with a web page that can't be fixed with a simple press of **F5**.

 ### Even more tools! ###
-If that's not enough tools for you, the small cog or gear button at the top right of the developer tools panel lets you change various settings — including enabling some more tools!
+If that's not enough for you, the small cog or gear button at the top right of the developer tools panel lets you change various settings — including enabling some more tools!
 Take a look at the list on the left to see what other tools are available:

 ![The developer tools configuration page](images/developer_tool_options.png)